Christine Wetherill Stevenson

 Christine Wetherill Stevenson (April 12, 1878 – November 21, 1922) was an heiress of the Pittsburgh Paint Company and founder of the Philadelphia Art Alliance.

-In later years, her goal was to build her own open-air theatre and hold her own plays, an objective which she achieved shortly before her death in 1922.
-Establishing the Pilgrimage Theatre (now known as the John Anson Ford Amphitheatre) in a rural section of Los Angeles County, she then played a major role in creating that theater's first production, Life of Christ, which received significant advance newspaper coverage and was described "an American Oberammergau."
+She helped fund the Daisy Dell which became the Hollywood Bowl, in the Hollywood Hills neighborhood of Los Angeles, California.
+She established the Pilgrimage Theatre (now known as the John Anson Ford Amphitheatre) in Hollywood Hills.
+She played a major role in the theater's first production, Life of Christ, which received significant advance newspaper coverage and was described "an American Oberammergau".

-Biography
+Early life

-Born on April 12, 1878 in Philadelphia, Pennsylvania as Christine Wetherill, she was a daughter of Samuel Price Wetherill (1846-1926) and Christine (Northrop) Wetherill (1852-1930).
+Born on April 12, 1878, in Philadelphia, Pennsylvania, as Christine Wetherill, she was a daughter of Samuel Price Wetherill (1846-1926) and Christine (Northrop) Wetherill (1852-1930).
 Her father was a descendant of Samuel Wetherill, who was a fellow member, with Betsy Ross, of the Free Quaker Meeting House.

 Christine Wetherill was married twice, first to John V. Rice, Jr., whom she divorced in 1902, and then to William Yorke Stevenson, son of Cornelius and Sara Yorke Stevenson, in 1908.